IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

 ### 12. Island Problems (8): Perimeter of the Island

+1. In this problem, `DFS` or `BFS` don't work well.
+We just need to check the four directions of each grid with value `1` and if there is a `0` grid around or the current `1` grid is on the boundary, add `1` to the result.

 ### 13. String Solitaire

 ### 14. Complete Reachability of Directed Graph